dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 Based on this estimate, there should be 16 million people (in the United States) with the four undergraduate ages of 18, 19, 20, or 21 years.

 Not everyone in this pool is an undergraduate.
 Therefore, the final step is to account for the fraction of adults who are college graduates.
-In the United States, where education has traditionally been widely spread throughout the population, this fraction (or adjustment factor) is high—say, 0.5.
+In the United States, where education has traditionally been widely spread throughout the population, this fraction (or adjustment factor) is high — say, 0.5.
 The number of US undergraduates should be about 8 million.

 For comparison, the 2010 US census data gives 5.361 million enrolled in four-year colleges, and 4.942 million in two-year colleges, for a combined total of almost exactly 10 million.
 Our estimate, which lies halfway between the four-year and the combined total, is quite good!